socialhubio/socialhub-dev/docs/inbox/ticket-api.md

   "payload": {},
 }
 ```
-This action type does not need success confirmation, so if the correspnding Action succeeded on the Network, the Integration does not need to send any futher requests to the SocialHub API.
+This action type does not need success confirmation, so if the corresponding Action succeeded on the Network, the Integration does not need to send any further requests to the SocialHub API.

-However, if Action has failed, this still needs to be communicated (see [Error Handling](#error-handling)).
+However, if the Ticket Action has failed, this should be communicated (see [Error Handling](#error-handling)).
-Note that payload for this action type does not have a `followupId` field, which means you can omit it on `POST /inbox/tickets/:ticketId/reset/:actionId` request.

 ### Error Handling